Share this Post

 Capital Grille

-Situated in the Bank of America Tower at North Hills, this fine-dining restaurant and steakhouse (with a palatable patio!) specializes in dry-aged steaks, artfully prepared seafood and delicious sides to share.
-4242 Six Forks Road, 919.787.3901, thecapitalgrille.com $$$
+This fine-dining restaurant and steakhouse with a palatable patio delights with the likes of dry-aged steaks and wagyu, artfully prepared seafood, and delicious sides to share.
+4242 Six Forks Road, @thecapitalgrille $$$

 CO